Are you concerned about getting your kids to wear masks and keep them on at school? Check out these tips to get your kids to wear masks.

 Set an Example to Get Your Kids to Wear Masks

 One of the greatest parenting tools I have is my influence on my children.
 For some reason, the food on my plate and the water in my cup is always better than the exact same thing on their plate and in their cup.
 I use this to my advantage when I want my kids to eat their vegetables and protein, and drink plain water.
 If I’m eating it, I can usually get them to eat it, too.
-I am using this to entice my kids to wear masks.
+You bet I am using this to entice my kids to wear masks.

-I will show my kids what to do with their mask when it’s off, how to keep our hands clean and why we keep our fingers off of our face.
+I will show my kids what to do with their mask when it’s off, how to keep our hands clean and why we keep our fingers off of our faces.
 I will show them what to do when they come to a crowded area, how to itch that nose safely, and how to correctly sneeze or cough (bending at the waist to sneeze/cough at the floor, elbow still used).

 Talk to Get Your Kids to Wear Masks